Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up: Introduction

-For this setting, we start our investigation with a straightforward generalization of the work of \cite{fraigniaud2006oracle}, who give an advising scheme that essentially concatenates every incident tree edge of a spanning tree as advice, which attains optimal message complexity, albeit at the cost of a worst case advice length of $O(n\log n)$ bits per node.
-First, it is easy to see that their approach takes $O\lt( D \rt)$ time, where $D$ is the diameter of the graph, when instructing the oracle to use a BFS tree instead of an arbitrary spanning tree.
-Moreover, in Appendix~\ref{app:basic}, we give a simple argument that shows that we can shave off a log-factor of the maximum advice length:
+As a warm-up, we start our investigation in this setting with a straightforward generalization of the work of \cite{fraigniaud2006oracle}, who give an advising scheme that essentially concatenates every incident tree edge of a spanning tree as advice.
+This scheme attains optimal message complexity, albeit at the cost of a worst case advice length of $O(n\log n)$ bits per node.
+First, it is easy to see that their approach takes $O\lt( D \rt)$ time, where $D$ is the diameter of the graph, when instructing the oracle to use a BFS tree instead of an arbitrary spanning tree. \onlyLong{ Moreover, in Appendix~\ref{app:basic}, we give a simple argument that shows that we can shave off a log-factor of the maximum advice length: }

 \begin{corollary}[follows from \cite{fraigniaud2006oracle}] There is an advising scheme in the asynchronous $\kt_0$ $\congest$ model that solves the wake-up problem in $O(D)$ time, $O(n)$ messages, a maximum advice length of $O\lt( n \rt)$ per node, and average advice length of $O(\log n)$ per node. \end{corollary}